arungeorgesaji/spacetime/README.md

 ### Wormhole Merges
 Merge parallel universes where both features coexist without conflict.
-Smart conflict resolution that maintains both code paths, perfect for experimental features.
+Smart conflict resolution that maintains both code paths, perfect for experimental features(Note: Strageties for conflict resolution like feature flags not implemented in the current version).

 ### Dark Matter Detection
 Find code that has gravitational influence but isn't directly observable.